OBJECTS are a way to group related variables and functions into a single container. That is, an entity that encapsulates data and functionality.

 person.greet()

-using the class and accessed its properties and methods.
+Then, we create a person object using the class and access its properties and methods.

-On one hand, similar to structs, when an object is created in most object-oriented languages, a contiguous block of memory is reserved that contains all its attributes.
+On one hand, similar to a STRUCT, when an OBJECT is created in most object-oriented languages, a contiguous block of memory containing all its attributes is reserved.

 This ensures that related data is stored together, allowing efficient access to it.
-The language has no issues accessing the variables, as it knows exactly how much space they occupy and in what position they are.
+The language has no problem accessing the variables, as it knows exactly how much space they occupy and their position.

-However, an object also contains methods.
-Well, it’s most likely that in most languages the object is not stored with its methods (function references), but only stores the data, just like a struct.
+But, an OBJECT also contains methods.
+Well, it’s most likely that in most languages the object is not stored with its methods (function references), but only stores the data, just like a Struct.

-For the methods, the compiler does “a lot of things”.
-Some of them include creating the object methods as functions that receive the objects as parameters.
-This is known as the “virtual method table” or “dispatch table”.
+For methods, the compiler does “many things”.
+Some of them involve creating object methods as functions that receive the objects as parameters.
+This is known as a “virtual method table” or “dispatch table”.

-These details occur transparently for the programmer, as the language takes care of handling it automatically.
-But, if you are curious to learn more, it’s quite an interesting topic.
+These details happen transparently for the programmer, as the language handles it automatically.
+But, if you want to dig deeper, it’s a quite interesting topic.

 Object-Oriented Programming Course

-The emergence of objects marked one of the most important and widespread paradigms in programming, Object-Oriented Programming (OOP).
-The paradigm that has had the most impact on how we develop software.
+The emergence of objects represented one of the most important and widespread paradigms in programming, Object-Oriented Programming (OOP).
+The paradigm that has had the greatest impact on the way we develop software.

-Logically, exploring them in depth is too broad for a single article.
-So, if you want to learn more, here is the link to the Object-Oriented Programming Course.
+Logically, covering them in depth is too broad for a single article.
+So, if you want to learn more, I leave you the link to the Object-Oriented Programming Course.